iPad Stuck on Update Requested? Here's How to Fix It

 -

-Check Battery Level: Make sure your iPad has at least 50% battery before starting the update.
+Check battery level: Make sure your iPad has enough power before retrying the update.

 -